-It Started with a Few Spanish Families
+It Started With a Few 16th Century Spanish Families

+The malady is a type of early-onset Alzheimer’s Disease.
+Scientists call it the Paisa Mutation.
 Broadly speaking, Paisa is the name for people from Colombia’s northwest corner of Colombia.
 They descend primarily from a small group of 16th Century Spanish immigrants.
-Many Paisas have such a particular way of speaking Spanish that some writers refer to as español antioqueño.
+Many Paisas have such a particular way of speaking Spanish that some writers refer to as Español Antioqueño.

 Pam Belluck shares the dramatic details on the disease and its discovery, along with hopes for treatment, in The New York Times.
 (There is an article, “Alzheimer’s Stalks a Colombian Family“, and a video, “The Vanishing Mind”)